jrpool/rallytree/README.md

 ## Owner change

-This operation ensures that each user story, task, and test case in a tree has the desired owner.
+This operation ensures that each user story, each task, and each test case in a tree has the desired owner.
 You can choose whether to become the new owner or instead to specify another user as the new owner.

 ## Project change

-This operation ensures that each user story and test case in a tree belongs to the desired project.
+This operation ensures that each user story and each test case in a tree belongs to the desired project.
 Changing the project of a user story also makes its tasks and test cases belong to the same project, but the projects of test cases can be changed to differ from those of their user stories.
 This operation makes test cases belong to the specified project even when their user stories already do.
 Each project has project-specific sets of releases and iterations.
 When specifying a project, you may also specify a release and/or an iteration.

 ## Schedule-state change